Nvidia Announces Mercedes-Benz CLA as the First Vehicle with DRIVE AV Autonomous Driving Technology

 NVIDIA DRIVE AV’s Dual-Stack Architecture for Safety

-This architecture not only supports basic driving assistance but also enables advanced features such as point-to-point navigation in complex urban environments and active collision avoidance.
+This architecture supports not only basic driving assistance but also enables advanced features such as point-to-point navigation in complex urban environments and active collision avoidance.

 PCauto’s Review